I entrusted my dreams to Cloud Service Mesh for Cloud Run

 The actual amount ishttps://cloud.google.com/armor/pricingPlease refer to.

-Challenge B: Blue/Green deployment of gRPC-based applications with immediate all-traffic switchover
+Issue B: Blue/Green deployment of gRPC-based applications where all traffic is immediately switched

-Traffic shiftingWhen switching revisions using , even if you set it so that traffic is 100% directed to the Green revision, requests may be sent to the Blue revision between the time the changes are applied and the time the traffic is switched. *2
+Traffic migrationWhen switching revisions using , even if you configure traffic to be 100% directed to the Green revision, requests may be sent to the Blue revision between the time the change is applied and the time the traffic is switched. *2

-For backwards incompatible releases, this behavior is not acceptable.
+For a backwards incompatible release, this behavior is unacceptable.

-*2 In the case of REST APISession affinityThis ensures that users who access a newer revision are not redirected to older versions.
+*2 In the case of REST APISession AffinityThis ensures that users who access newer revisions are not directed to older versions.

-The ideal solution I dreamed of.
-And I can't come to a conclusion.
+The ideal solution I dreamed of, but I can't come to a conclusion

 Ideal A for Task A and the results of the study

-In order to reduce the number of backend services, we wondered if we could aggregate NEGs using Cloud Service Mesh (Figure 4).
+To reduce the number of backend services, we wondered whether we could aggregate NEGs using Cloud Service Mesh (Figure 4).

 Figure 4 is the ideal diagram I had in mind before researching Cloud Service Mesh for Cloud Run.